networknext/next/docs/setup_storage_project.md

 # Setup storage project

-In this section we will setup a google cloud project called "Storage" where we will store build artifacts and configuration files used by the SDK.
+In this section we will setup a google cloud project called "Storage" where we will store build artifacts used by the network next backend and configuration files used by the SDK.
 We will upload these files to cloud storage using semaphoreci jobs.

 1. Click on the project selector at the top left of the screen at http://console.cloud.google.com: